Free Crochet Octopus Amigurumi Pattern

 St = stitch (refers to number of stitches in one round)

-2sc1 = single crochet increase (means 2 single crochet in same st)
+2sc1 = single crochet increase (meaning 2 single crochet in same stitch)

 3sc1 = 3 single crochet in same st